Solo River: History

-Solo river was part of a massive river system that once existed in Sundaland.
-This drainage of the river system consisted of a major river in present-day Sumatra and Borneo, such as the Asahan river, Musi river and Kapuas river.
+Solo River was part of a massive river system that once existed in Sundaland.
+This drainage of the river system consisted of a major river in present-day Sumatra and Borneo, such as the Asahan River, Musi River and Kapuas River.
 The river system disappeared when Sundaland was submerged after sea level rise following the last Ice Age.

-The river played important part in Javanese history.
+The river played an important part in Javanese history.
 Its drainage basin is an important agricultural area, dominated by rice farming.
 The river transported fertile volcanic soil downstream, replenishing the soil.
-It also provided link between Javanese port cities in the northern coast and the rice-growing hinterlands, with shallow vessels transporting rice to the ports to be sold.
+It also provided a link between Javanese port cities on the northern coast and the rice-growing hinterlands, with shallow vessels transporting rice to the ports to be sold.
 This rice is Java's main commodity that was traded as part of the Spice trade.

-Following acquisition of much of Java by the Dutch colonial governmental, various cash crops was introduced to be planted across the river basin, such as coffee, sugar and cotton. (see Cultivation System).
+Following the acquisition of much of Java by the Dutch colonial government, various cash crops were introduced to be planted across the river basin, such as coffee, sugar, and cotton. (see Cultivation System).

-By the last years of 19th century, river sedimentation in its original delta in Madura Strait started to disrupt vessels traffic in port of Surabaya.
-The Dutch colonial government decided to divert the river flow away from the shipping lane into Java Sea.
-They built a canal in the river's delta in 1890s which still alter the river until this day.
+By the last years of the 19th century, river sedimentation in its original delta in Madura Strait started to disrupt vessel traffic in the port of Surabaya.
+The Dutch colonial government decided to divert the river flow away from the shipping lane into the Java Sea.
+They built a canal in the river's delta in the 1890s which still alters the river to this day.

-In 1891, Dutch paleoanthropologist Eugène Dubois discovered remains (a part of a skull and human like femur bone and tooth) he described as "a species in between humans and apes".
+In 1891, Dutch paleoanthropologist Eugène Dubois discovered remains (a part of a skull and human-like femur bone and tooth) he described as "a species in between humans and apes".
 He called his finds Pithecanthropus erectus ("ape-human that stands upright") or Java Man.
 Today, they are classified as Homo erectus ("human that stands upright").
 These were the first specimens of early hominid remains to be found outside of Africa or Europe.